kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(2\) Submit the repair evaluation guidelines to the responsible Aircraft Certification Service office for review and approval.

-\(3\) Upon approval, make the guidelines available to persons required to comply with §§121.1109 and 129.109 of this chapter.
+\(3\) Upon approval, make the guidelines available to persons required to comply with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

 \(4\) If the guidelines direct the operator to obtain assistance from the holder of a type certificate, make such assistance available in accordance with the implementation schedule.